AtidaTech/contentful-cli-migrations/README-migrations.md

 migration till we are satisfied (we can always delete and recreate the `0027-test` Environment, since its sole purpose is to validate the migration runs smoothly).

-Create a file `0027-Add-Blog-Post.cjs` under the folder `./migrations/scripts` of your project and then run:
+Save the file `0027-Add-Blog-Post.cjs` under the folder `./migrations/scripts` of your project and then run:

 ```shell
 $ npx contentful-cli-migrations --to 0027-test